-Exodus 12:15 Seven days shall ye eat unleavened bread; even the first day ye shall put away leaven out of your houses: for whosoever eateth leavened bread from the first day until the seventh day, that soul shall be cut off from Israel.
+Exodus 12:15 Seven days shall you eat unleavened bread; even the first day you shall put away leaven out of your houses: for whosoever eateth leavened bread from the first day until the seventh day, that soul shall be cut off from Israel.

-Exodus 13:6 Seven days thou shalt eat unleavened bread, and in the seventh day shall be a feast to Yahweh.
+Exodus 13:6 Seven days you shalt eat unleavened bread, and in the seventh day shall be a feast to Yahweh.

 2Chronicles 35:17 And the children of Israel that were present kept the passover at that time, and the feast of unleavened bread seven days.

 The heritage, traditions, and ordinances were exclusively for the children of Israel.
 Here in the OT as well as the NT.
-The only thing that changed was the Levitical priesthood expired because Christ was the last sacrifice and our reigning priest.
+The only thing that changed was the Levitical priesthood expired because Christ was the last sacrifice and is now our reigning High Priest.

 King Artaxerxes letter to Ezra

 Ezra 7:1 Now after these things, in the reign of Artaxerxes king of Persia, Ezra the son of Seraiah, the son of Azariah, the son of Hilkiah,